 The Abyssinian guinea pig is bred for its fluffy fur, which grows over the body in interesting whorls that are called rosettes.
 Indeed, if the guinea pig is shown, it must have an even number of these rosettes, preferably eight or 10 on specific areas of the body.
 Because it is tough to find a guinea pig with these criteria, most Abyssinian guinea pigs are just kept as delightful pets.

 Like other fluffy pets, it needs frequent grooming to keep its fur from matting and tangling.
 Despite their name, guinea pigs are neither pigs or from Guinea.
 They are rodents from South America, originating from Peru.
 They were introduced throughout Europe as early as the 16th century by Spanish conquistadors and were prized as exotic pets.
 Even Queen Elizabeth I was a fan of these noisy little creatures.

 Go here for more info on guinea pigs.

-Another avatar of fluffy cuteness, even though an adult giant panda can weigh up to 280 pounds and stand over 6 feet tall, this beloved bear of the Chinese bamboo forest is instantly recognizable.
-The panda’s fur is mostly white, though it has those diagnostic black ears like pom-poms atop its round head, small eyes surrounded by black eye patches, a black nose, a black shoulder saddle, and black arms and legs.
+Another avatar of fluffy cuteness, even though an adult giant panda can weigh up to 280 pounds and stand over 6 feet tall, is this beloved bear of the Chinese bamboo forest that is instantly recognizable.
+The panda’s fur is mostly white, though it has those black pom-pom-like ears atop its round head, small eyes surrounded by black eye patches, a black nose, a black shoulder saddle, and black arms and legs.
 It famously eats almost nothing but bamboo in the wild, even though it has a carnivore’s digestive system and is classed as a carnivore.
-A solitary bear eats at dusk and dawn then sleeps the rest of the day in a bamboo thicket.
+This solitary bear eats at dusk and dawn then sleeps the rest of the day in a bamboo thicket.
 The good news about the giant panda is that its conservation status has improved from endangered to vulnerable.